Outbound for B2B services firms

 1. Build the infrastructure

 Dedicated outbound domain, authenticated (SPF/DKIM/DMARC), warmed 4-6 weeks, monitored weekly.
 One-time cost; permanent asset.
+The warm-up period is not optional — it establishes the domain's reputation with mail providers before any prospect ever receives a cold email.

 2. Curate the list